sreedevi-langoju/12weekawsworkshopchallenge/week10/Labs/Real-time data streaming with Amazon Kinesis Data streams and Amazon Kinesis Data FireHose.md

 Navigate to Kinesis by clicking on the Services menu, under the Analytics section.

 Under Get Started, select Kinesis Data Streams and click on Create data stream.

+Under Data stream name, enter the Data stream name as whiz-data-stream

+Click on Create data stream button.

+Once the data stream is created, click to open it.

+Click on the Configuration tab.

+Scroll down to Encryption and click on Edit button.

+Check Enable server-side encryption and use the default encryption key type, i.e Use AWS managed CMK.

+Click on Save changes button.